 Lily Allen doesn’t seem to be too popular these days.
-I think she was always quite a polarizing figure as she was often quite bitchy about other celebrities like Cheryl Cole (though anyone who rips on Cheryl Cole is fine by me) added to that much like Dionne Bromfield many people I think often assume that she has only made it because of her famous relative her father Keith Allen.
-Though ironically now I think more people would tend to think of Keith Allen as Lily’s dad.)
+I think she was always quite a polarizing figure, as she was often quite bitchy about other celebrities like Cheryl Cole (though anyone who rips on Cheryl Cole is fine by me).
+On top of that much like Dionne Bromfield, many people I think often assume that she has only made it because of her famous relative, her father Keith Allen.
+(Though ironically now I think more people would tend to think of Keith Allen as Lily’s dad.)

-Still whilst Lily is somewhat limited there is a lot of milleage in what she does too.
-Personally I have enjoyed all 3 of her albums and whilst there may be something of a backlash against Lily right now her latest album “Sheezus” still made it to the top of the charts.
+Still whilst Lily is somewhat limited there is a lot of milleage in what she does.
+Personally I have enjoyed all 3 of her albums and whilst there may be something of a backlash against Lily right now, her latest album “Sheezus” still made it to the top of the charts.
 I think she has a strong enough fanbase to enjoy a successful career for many more years to come.

 Still despite this it cannot be denied that Adele is a very special talent.
 She has demonstrated an incredible maturity for someone so young in both her lyrics and voice and has written songs that so many people can relate too.
-Whilst she doesn’t have the widest range as a vocalist she more than makes up for it with the power her voice has.
+Whilst she doesn’t have the widest range as a vocalist, she more than makes up for it with the power her voice has.
 She is probably the best torch singer of the past 30 years and has enjoyed unbelievable commercial and critical success having broken records set by Amy Winehouse, Whitney Houston and even the Beatles themselves.

 4/ Florence Welch

 One of her songs “the Bird Song” is about a woman who commits a murder only for a parrot to see it, and then repeat the dying man’s screams.
 The women then takes the parrot inside and breaks its neck, but ends up repeating her victims screams herself everywhere she goes, eventually leading to her being caught.

 It reads like an Edgar Allan Poe story.
 I could easily imagine Vincent Price playing the role of the murderer in the bird song.
 The fact that Florence sings about such unusual, disturbing subjects is what makes her stand out so much.
-Many have compared her to Kate Bush and whilst its obvious that Bush is a huge influence on her, Florence’s material is ultimately far darker.
-Though there has been some controversy over the darker content of many of her songs with some accusing “Kiss with a Fist” of promting domestic abuse ultimately Florence Welch has proven herself as one of Britain’s most successful artists around the world.
+Many have compared her to Kate Bush, and whilst its obvious that Bush is a huge influence on her, Florence’s material is ultimately far darker.
+Though there has been some controversy over the darker content of many of her songs with some accusing “Kiss with a Fist” of promting domestic abuse.
+Ultimately Florence Welch has proven herself as one of Britain’s most successful artists around the world.

 3/ Shingai Shoniwa